Marie Zelenina, Artificial Intelligence MSc & Neurobiology MSc – Biomedical Engineering PhD Student (FCUL and NIMH, USA)

 I am a Biological Engineer, having completed the MSc degree from Instituto Superior Técnico (IST), University of Lisbon in 2015.
 I have done varied research work, from biological studies in autoimmune diseases, to cell biology studies in Epithelial-to-Mesenchymal Transition; and worked at DPrata Lab applying computational reinforcement learning models, in order to study the effect of oxytocin in (non-)social behavior and brain activation; and designing experimental psychological paradigms and psychophysiological and neuroimaging recordings.

 Carina Mendes, Biomedical Engineering MSc – Researcher

 I am finishing a Biomedical Engineering MSc from The Faculty of Sciences, University of Lisbon.
 During my thesis, I specialised in the integration of several neuroimaging modalities (MR, PET and DTI) to better understand the brain connectivity of glioblastoma patients.
 At DPrata, I performed fMRI analysis, experimental psychological paradigm design and psychophysiological and neuroimaging recording set up.

-Bernardo Moura, Medicine MSc and Psychiatry resident – NeurULisboa PhD student
+Bernardo Moura, FMUL Medicine MSc and Psychiatry resident – Researcher

 I’m a resident in Psychiatry at Hospital de Santa Maria, University of Lisbon, starting a PhD at DPrata Lab.
 I’m interested in finding more informative and less stigmatizing frameworks for psychiatric disorders, combining dynamical networks of symptoms and biological markers.